Skip to content

 NoshAPI — Primitives by Category

-The NoshAPI is the FFI surface that the nOSh runtime exposes to cartridge Lisp.
-ADR-0005 enumerated 54 primitives across three capability tiers (all-carts, mission-context, REPL-read-only); ADR-0007 layered on the mission-script grammar; runtime evolution has added CIPHER-LINE primitives.
-This page is the implementer-facing categorized index — what each primitive is named, what it takes, what it returns, what it does in one sentence, and how stable it is.
+The NoshAPI is the full-runtime FFI surface that kn86emu exposes to cartridge Lisp.
+ADR-0005 enumerated 54 primitives across three capability tiers (all-carts, mission-context, REPL-read-only); ADR-0007 layered on the mission-script grammar; runtime evolution has added CIPHER-LINE, nEmacs, graphics, sound, save, provenance, snippet, and panic primitives.
+This page is the implementer-facing categorized index for that full surface.

 MarkerMeaning